 It’s not like I try to hide it, but I don’t want to be known as a gay musician.
 I want to be a musician who’s gay.
 I don’t want my personal life to be public in that sense.
 I used to write about stuff I didn’t know anything about.
 I’m still writing the same things, but now I know about them.
 Like relationships.
 Not necessarily romantic relationships all the time.
 I don’t want to be like Taylor Swift.
-Well, maybe that success level, some day.
+Well, maybe that success level, someday.

 I came out at the end of Grade 8.
 I was dating this girl who was a lot older than me.
-I asked her not to tell anyone, and she ended up telling the entire school.
-Which was too bad.
+I asked her not to tell anyone and she ended up telling the entire school, which was too bad.
 Coming out to the school is like coming out to the town.
 I ended up telling my parents.
 I knew they’d be supportive, but I was scared to tell them.
 I ended up coming out sooner than I would have liked because I didn’t want them to hear from anyone else.
 But once I knew my parents were completely okay with it, everything was okay.

-I had a fair amount of internalized homophobia towards myself.
+I had a fair amount of internalized homophobia toward myself.
 I knew I felt really uncomfortable with guys, but I wanted to be seen with them.
 I didn’t want the gay label put on me.
 Now I don’t really care.

 I identify as gay because it’s the easiest thing for me right now.
 I don’t identify as queer.
 I’m not sure I’d be able to date someone male-bodied.
 It’s really about the personality and physical attraction.